Geographic Information Systems and Geographic Information Science

 Science is a political term (Douthat 2020) that has a wide variety of meanings in common usage.
 Indeed, science is often elevated in common discourse to the status of a secular religion (Farias et al 2013).
 However, for the purposes of defining GIScience, we will focus on two definitions of the term science (Merriam-Webster 2020):

 - Science is "a department of systematized knowledge as an object of study."
 Science represents a body of knowledge that has been organized and structured in a useful way.

 - Science is "knowledge or a system of knowledge covering general truths or the operation of general laws especially as obtained and tested through scientific method."
 Science is a process for producing new knowledge that both draws on the existing body of knowledge and then adds or updates that body of knowledge.

-A key concept is general truths, which are applicable in multiple times and places.
+A fundamental concept in these definitions is general truths, which are applicable in multiple times and places.
 This is in contrast to specific truths which are only applicable to a one particular time and place.
-An example of a specific truth would be your personal diagnosis with influenza, while a general truth would be that influenza is caused by infection by specific types of viruses.
+An example of a specific truth would be the number of influenza deaths so far in this year's flu season, while a general truth would be that influenza is caused by infection by specific types of viruses.

 These two definitions of science lead to three definitions of GIScience:

 - GIScience as the body of general knowledge about GIS

 - GIScience as the production of general knowledge about GIS

 - GIScience as the application of GIS in scientific inquiry